qiyanjun/2022sp-UVA-CS-MachineLearningDeep/About.md

 + If you do not receive the welcome message the second week of the course, please send mail to the instructor.
-+ Errata and answers to questions are being discussed and answered on  the course piazza site and through course email-list.
++ Errata and answers to questions are being discussed and answered on  the course Slack site and through course email-list.